concur/react-concur/clean-maintainable-react/clean-maintainable-react.md

 - A function that takes a component and returns a new component.
 - Good for reusing component logic.
-- HOCs make it easy to layer on behavior while maintaining a separation of concerns.
+- Make it easy to layer on behavior while maintaining a separation of concerns.

 ---